sst/guide/_chapters/deploy-to-s3.md

 layout: post
 title: Deploy to S3
 date: 2017-02-07 00:00:00
-description: Tutorial on how to deploy a Create React App to an S3 bucket using the AWS CLI.
+description: To use our React.js app in production we are going to use Create React App’s build command to create a production build of our app.
+And to upload our React.js app to an S3 Bucket on AWS, we are going to use the AWS CLI s3 sync command.
 comments_id: 63
 ---